 What did you hate?

 Nothing.
 I'm super excited to continue the practice, and I'll probably start trying the red and red/blue settings since the blue alone has already been super beneficial for my complexion.
-Dr. Dennis Gross also makes a version solely for the eye area (to help combat lines and wrinkles), so now I'm curious to try that considering how much I love the full-face model.
+Dr. Dennis Gross also makes both a version solely for the eye area and a version for the body (to help combat lines and wrinkles), so now I'm curious to try that considering how much I love the full-face model.

 Would you try it again?